This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 Reason 3 - SuperIntelligence

-This is perhaps the most classic fear of AI - that, one day, the computers and robots of the world will rise up against and surpass the humans.
+This is perhaps one of the most classic AI concerns - that, one day, the computers and robots of the world will rise up against and surpass the humans.

-It's still unknown whether AI will reach the point where it will no longer need human involvement and has learnt to invent and optimize itself.
+It's still unknown what happens if AI continues to improve to the point where it will no longer need human involvement and has learnt to invent and optimize itself.

 Artificial General Intelligence (AGI) is still just a concept at this point, but could humans find themselves falling behind computers, unable to keep up with the rapid advancement?
 This would raise a few difficult to answer questions, like how do we measure intelligence?